exercism/csharp-representer/README.md

 # Exercism C# representer

-A tool that can create a normalized representation of C# solutions submitted to [Exercism](https://exercism.io).
+This repository contains the C# representer, which is an implementation of the [representer interface][representer-interface] that is shared across tracks.
+A [representer][representer-introduction] creates a general representation of a submission, in order to automatically give feedback on similar code.

 ## Generate a representation for a solution